 Lecture 3 reviews the history and recent progress in assisted human reproduction, and discusses the resulting possibilities (and problems) associated with the application of stem cells to therapeutic use.
-Early mammalian development is reviewed, describing the developmental potential of various cell types in the embryo.
+Early mammalian development is reviewed, describing the developmental potential of various cell types in the embryo and the case for allowing research on early human embryos discussed.

-Lecture 4 provides a guide to the developmental potential of embryonic versus adult stem cells, and gives examples of their vast therapeutic potential.
+Lecture 4 provides a guide to the developmental potential of embryonic versus adult stem cells, and gives examples of their vast therapeutic potential for addressing injury and disease.